Test Website Speed From Multiple Locations

 • Get started by adding your website homepage

-PageSpeedPlus allows you to Measure Website Speed From Multiple Locations.
+PageSpeedPlus allows you to Test Website Speed From Multiple Locations.
 Try it out by entering your URL above.

 11 different places are available including London, California, Virginia, Montreal, Frankfurt and more.
 Just add a URL and we will automatically scan it from there.
 Most importantly the data is presented nicely in our UI so it can be analysed with ease.
 This feature is a native part of our tool and compliments the PageSpeed Insights scans that we perform.